pradanaadn/resume/rendercv_output/Putu_Gede_Pradana_Adnyana_CV.md

 - July 2024 – Aug 2024
 - Jakarta, Indonesia
 - Contributed to integration of RTSP cameras for object detection and optimized multithreaded data processing using CUDA, improving system performance by 40% and enabling real-time analytics.
 - Led data collection and labeling for training datasets for object detection.
-- Led data collection and labeling for training datasets for object detection.
 - Configured MQTT protocols and integrated them with ThingsBoard, ensuring seamless data communication and system reliability.